Liam Hood

-Liam Hood (born 6 January 1992) is a Scotland international rugby league footballer who plays as a for Castleford Tigers in the Super League.
+Liam Hood (born 6 January 1992) is a Scotland international rugby league footballer who plays as a for the Castleford Tigers in the Super League.

-He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams in the Championship and the Hunslet Hawks in the Championship and Championship 1.
-Hood has also played for the Salford Red Devils in the Super League and the Swinton Lions, Leigh Centurions and the Widnes Vikings in the Championship.
+He began his career with the Leeds Rhinos in the Super League, where he also spent time on loan at the Dewsbury Rams and the Hunslet Hawks in the Championship and Championship 1.
+After a season with the Salford Red Devils in the Super League, and a short stay at Swinton in the Championship, Hood joined the Leigh Centurions.
+Here he spent six years in the top two divisions, across two spells, separated by a brief stint with the Widnes Vikings.
+He later played for Wakefield Trinity for four years before joining Castleford in 2026.

 Background

 Hood was born in Bradford, West Yorkshire, England.